davyleroy/alu-higher_level_programming/README.md

 All work contained in this project was completed as part of the curriculum for African Leadership Univrsity students.
-ALU Software enginering degree program is a hybrid-based full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning sloving Problems but most Importantly '#dohardthings' .
+ALU Software enginering degree program is a hybrid-based full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning sloving Problems but most Importantly `#dohardthings` .
 For more information, visit [this link](https://www.holbertonschool.com/).

 <p align="center">